Shubhs0411/Pubmed_Miner/README.md

 **Some PMIDs show no PMC text**
 - The paper may be embargoed or not deposited in PMC
 - The app will still process available items

-**Hugging Face 410 Gone errors**
-- Many models require gated access: Visit the model page on Hugging Face and accept terms
-- Some models aren't available on free Inference API: Try publicly available models like `google/flan-t5-large`
-- For better results: Consider using Groq, OpenAI, or Anthropic instead (more reliable for production)
-- Check model availability: Visit https://huggingface.co/models and filter by "Inference API"

 **Import errors or missing modules**
 - Ensure you're using Python 3.11+